 In December of 1875 tragedy came into our lives.
-My best friend Isabelle fell under the spell of rogue Vampires and almost killed my brother Max’s best friend, who was the son of my parent’s closest regular human friends.
+My best friend Isabelle fell under the spell of rogue Vampires and almost killed my brother Max’s best friend.
 You see, for those of you who are new here, we’re Vampires.
 As part of the Modern Vampire movement, we go by the rule that nobody is ever turned into a Vampire without consent.

 Yet, Val and I were also angry that my parents had so little trust in us that they thought it necessary to ship us off clear across the country.
 After all, we were practically adults.
 In fact, in most circles at that time we would have been considered adults who could get employment, get married or live independently.

 My father’s friend Nathaniel Chase agreed to take Val and I from California to New York City on the train.
 Nathaniel had his own private luxury car so nobody thought there would be any problems.
 Nathaniel was the very image of the sophisticated and charming Modern Vampire.
 He was also cunning and dangerous in his own ways – enough to take care of two over active Vampire teens.
 What trouble could a couple of teens get into when watched over by a four hundred year old Vampire?

 On the first night Val and I explored the train.
 There were dining cars, first class, second class, other private luxury cars and all sorts of interesting people.
 Nathaniel was busy with “business.”
 Unfortunately that didn’t last for long.
 He was scolding us for getting too friendly with people, running, sticking our heads out the window and laughing too loud.
 That was just the short list.

 On the second night he caught Val in an embrace with an attractive woman from San Francisco.
 That didn’t go over too well either.
 Val used the excuse he was just being a Vampire.
 Nathaniel knew better.